Sasanian Empire: Intermediate Era (379–498)

 These attacks brought instability and chaos to the kingdom.
 Peroz tried again to drive out the Hephthalites, but on the way to Balkh his army was trapped by the Huns in the desert.
 Peroz was defeated and killed by a Hephthalite army near Balkh.
 His army was completely destroyed, and his body was never found.
 Four of his sons and brothers had also died.
 The main Sasanian cities of the eastern region of Khorasan−Nishapur, Herat and Marw were now under Hephthalite rule.
 Sukhra, a member of the Parthian House of Karen, one of the Seven Great Houses of Iran, quickly raised a new force and stopped the Hephthalites from achieving further success.
-Peroz' brother, Balash, was elected as shah by the Iranian magnates, most notably Sukhra and the Mihranid general Shapur Mihran.
+Peroz's brother, Balash, was elected as shah by the Iranian magnates, most notably Sukhra and the Mihranid general Shapur Mihran.

 Balash (484–488) was a mild and generous monarch, and showed care towards his subjects, including the Christians.
 However, he proved unpopular among the nobility and clergy who had him deposed after just four years in 488.
-Sukhra, who had played a key role in Balash's deposition, appointed Peroz' son Kavad I as the new shah of Iran.
+Sukhra, who had played a key role in Balash's deposition, appointed Peroz's son Kavad I as the new shah of Iran.
 According to Miskawayh (d.
 1030), Sukhra was Kavad's maternal uncle.
 Kavad I (488–531) was an energetic and reformist ruler.
 He gave his support to the sect founded by Mazdak, son of Bamdad, who demanded that the rich should divide their wives and their wealth with the poor.
 By adopting the doctrine of the Mazdakites, his intention evidently was to break the influence of the magnates and the growing aristocracy.
 These reforms led to his being deposed and imprisoned in the Castle of Oblivion in Khuzestan, and his younger brother Jamasp (Zamaspes) became king in 496.
 Kavad, however, quickly escaped and was given refuge by the Hephthalite king.

-Jamasp (496–498) was installed on the Sassanid throne upon the deposition of Kavad I by members of the nobility.
+Jamasp (496–498) was installed on the Sasanian throne upon the deposition of Kavad I by members of the nobility.
 He was a good and kind king; he reduced taxes in order to improve the condition of the peasants and the poor.
 He was also an adherent of the mainstream Zoroastrian religion, diversions from which had cost Kavad I his throne and freedom.
 Jamasp's reign soon ended, however, when Kavad I, at the head of a large army granted to him by the Hephthalite king, returned to the empire's capital.
 Jamasp stepped down from his position and returned the throne to his brother.
 No further mention of Jamasp is made after the restoration of Kavad I, but it is widely believed that he was treated favourably at the court of his brother.